v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 - [Post news as a video news links](/viva/connections/video-news-links) hosted by stream to share updates, rebroadcast an all-hands meeting, or provide reusable training materials
 - Highlight community discussions by [featuring posts in Viva Engage](/viva/engage/manage-viva-engage-groups/all-company-community) that you’d like seen by the entire organization
 - Encourage your organization to [engage and participate in discussions in Viva Engage](https://adoption.microsoft.com/viva/engage), especially leaders and workplace champions
-- [Use audience targeting](https://support.microsoft.com/office/target-navigation-news-files-links-and-web-parts-to-specific-audiences-33d84cb6-14ed-4e53-a426-74c38ea32293) to make sure specific content is seen by different audiences using Microsoft 365 groups
+- [Use audience targeting](https://support.microsoft.com/office/target-navigation-news-files-links-and-web-parts-to-specific-audiences-33d84cb6-14ed-4e53-a426-74c38ea32293) to make sure specific content is seen by different audiences using Microsoft 365 Groups

 #### Content for planning feeds